Girishivam/Document-summary/README.md

-# 🧠 Document Summary Assistant - Powered by Google Gemini
+# 🧠 Document Summary Assistant - Powered by Cosmic Intelligence

-A professional, **AI-powered** web application that generates intelligent summaries from PDF documents and images using **Google Gemini AI** - completely **FREE** and more powerful than OpenAI!
+A professional, **AI-powered** web application that generates intelligent summaries from PDF documents and images
 ## 🌟 Why Gemini AI?

 - **🆓 Completely FREE** - No credit card required, no usage limits